slatedocs/slate/source/includes/_resourcedefns.md

 * `DynamicSmartArray`

+### DegradedPerformanceOptimization

+**JSONPath**: `/DegradedPerformanceOptimization` (read only enumeration)

+Enables the controller to attempt to improve performance on RAID 5/50/6(ADG)/60 logical drives when one or more physical drives in the logical drive are failed

+**Defined values**:

+* `Enabled`

+* `Disabled`

 ### Status.Health

 **JSONPath**: `/Status/Health` (read only enumeration)

-Indicates the health state of this resource without considering its dependent resources.
+This represents the health state of this resource in the absence of its dependent resources.

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `OK`